ponylang/ponyc/examples/ponybench/README.md

 ## How to Run

 Once `ponybench` has been compiled, in the same directory as this README file run `./ponybench`.
-You should see a benchmark report including: benchmark name, mean, median, deviation, and interations.
+You should see a benchmark report including: benchmark name, mean, median, deviation, and iterations.

 ```console
 $ ./ponybench